Characters: The Legend of Zelda: Majora's Mask

 - Meddling Parents: Anju's mother is persistently convinced that Kafei is planning on abandoning Anju and tells her to dump him.

-- Obfuscating Senility: Several hints in-game heavily suggest that Anju's grandmother is faking her senility.
+- Obfuscating Insanity: Several hints in-game heavily suggest that Anju's grandmother is faking her senility.
 Mostly to avoid Anju's awful cooking.

-- Scatterbrained Senior: It appears this way for Anju's grandmother, as she will call Link by her deceased son's name, and if he's wearing Kafei's mask, she will think he is the mayor as a child.
+- Scatterbrained Senior: This appears to be the case for Anju's grandmother, as she will call Link by her deceased son's name, and if he's wearing Kafei's mask, she will think he is the mayor as a child, when she was his schoolteacher.
 However, reading her diary implies that it is all an act.

 The BankerA happy banker who kindly deposits money for Link.
-His odd method for tracking bank balances — stamping the customer's balance on the customer's forehead — leaves him rather vulnerable to exploitation by time travelers.
+His odd method for tracking bank balances—stamping the balance on the customer's forehead—leaves him rather vulnerable to exploitation by time travelers.

 The Bomb Shop familyThe Bomb Shop is run by the son and the mother.

-- Expy: Of the the Bombchu Salesman in Ocarina of Time.
+- Suspiciously Similar Substitute: Of the the Bombchu Salesman in Ocarina of Time.

 Honey and DarlingAn extremely happy couple who run Honey & Darling's Shop, which changes minigames with each passing day.
 Honey is the woman and Darling is the man.

-- Expy: They're the Terminan counterparts for the unnamed couple in Hyrule Town's Market.
+- Suspiciously Similar Substitute: They're the Terminian counterparts for the unnamed couple in Hyrule Town's Market.

 Link the GoronA Goron who happens to have the same name as the player character.